 Ballyfin is convenient for outings to places like Kilkenny, Emo House, Birr Castle and Heywood Gardens, and offers walking in the unspoilt Slieve Bloom Mountains and golfing at top courses like Mount Juliet, The K Club and The Heritage among its activities.

-While it may seem expensive in comparison with other hotels, Ballyfin offers good value when you break down the components of the all-in daily cost, which includes all meals and an exceptional amount of other extras.
+While it may seem expensive in comparison with other hotels, the full board option at Ballyfin offers good value when you break down the components of the all-in daily cost, which includes all meals and an exceptional amount of other extras.
 It would make a very special venue for groups, such as family get-togethers, incentive trips, weddings, anniversary celebrations, high-level corporate meetings, or a house party gathering of friends.

-The nightly room rates are based on double occupancy and are inclusive of daily breakfast, lunch, tea, coffee and pastries, pre-dinner drinks reception, dinner, drinks from the minibar and use of most on-site recreational facilities (equipment supplied), VAT and gratuities.
+Rates: Although B&B is available, the nightly full board rates offer something different from other hotels and give good value: based on double occupancy, they are inclusive of daily breakfast, lunch, tea, coffee and pastries, pre-dinner drinks reception, dinner, drinks from the minibar and use of most on-site recreational facilities (equipment supplied), VAT and gratuities.